Semantics meets attractiveness: Choice by salience: Introduction

 We describe the semantics of alternatives by means of a binary relation of \textsl{salience}, which provides an ordinal evaluation of how intriguing an item is when compared to a different one.
-Note that there may be various reasons for which some alternatives have a higher epistemic value than others: for instance, the presence of a certain item in a restaurant menu may convey the idea that the chef is very skilled, or the quality of food raw materials is excellent, or the management cares about presenting modern and unconventional dishes, etc. Furthermore, some items may display a similar salience --they are `indifferent'--, whereas some others may carry semantically dissimilar salience --they are `incomparable'.
+Note that some items may display a similar salience (indifference), whereas some others may carry semantically dissimilar salience (incomparability).

 The idea that special items in a menu may affect individual judgements is not new; what is the new is how this feature is modeled. \cite{Kreps1979} characterizes \textsl{preferences for flexibility}, in which any menu is weakly preferred to its subsets, and the union of two menus may be strictly preferred to each of them.
 From an opposite perspective, \cite{GulPsendorfer} describe \textsl{preferences for commitment}, in which a DM may strictly prefer a proper submenu to a menu in order to avoid temptation. \cite{MasatliogluOk2005} design a rational choice model with \textsl{status quo bias}: in each menu, the choice is affected by the item selected as the default option.
 All these models suggest the influence of special items on the choice process, but they do not explicitly refer to the informativeness of alternatives.